-Risk area Description Mitigation Funding risk (Pilot) Development of Pilot will require the mobilisation of substantial capital and, especially given expectations that there may be a recession, there is a risk that the Group may not be in a position to fully finance the project by the end of the Second Term of the licence that now expires in November 2023.
-The pool of lending institutions for Oil & Gas projects may be diminished because of movements away from funding greenhouse gas emitting projects.
-There is a risk that the Group may not be able to raise the capital necessary to progress its projects towards final investment decision, and ultimately towards first oil production.
-The Group maintains a good relationship with the NSTA and a high level of dialogue and the directors are confident that provided we continue to progress the project towards a FDP approval milestone that even if full finance is not in place by November 2023 that the OGA will grant an extension to the licence.
-The directors believe we are entering a period in which investors will have renewed appetite for development projects in stable jurisdictions like the UKCS and that ultimately the Company will be able to secure a development partner or equity finance.
-Funding risk (other assets) The Group has relatively modest work commitments on its licenses (refer to note 25), however, P2320, P2482 and P2516 are drill- or-drop licences and require commitment to drill a well by May 2023, July 2025 and November 2023 respectively.
-In the event that sufficient funding cannot be obtained and the work commitments not funded, there is a risk of the Company losing the licenses for failure to honour work commitments.
-By May 2023, the Company has to demonstrate financial capacity to drill a well on the P2320 licence.
-The company is running a farm-out process on the Bowhead prospect and has agreed a non- binding Heads of Terms with Carrick on the Carra prospect.
-Should these processes not bear fruit, the Company has the option of either raising funds to drill a well by issuing new shares or letting the licence lapse.
-Losing this licence would not have a material effect on the total asset value within the Company and the Company would be in a good position to reapply for the acreage.
-Alternatively, the NSTA may grant a further extension of Phase A of the licence.

-Risk area Description Mitigation Personnel Oil and gas exploration and development activities are dependent on the availability of skilled personnel, drilling and related equipment in the particular areas where such activities will be The Company has concluded a MoU with SLB which will enable the Company to access the significant sub-surface and well engineering capabilities of that organisation. conducted.
+Risk area Description Mitigation Funding risk (Pilot) The Company has entered into a farm-out deal with Ping.
+The deal eliminates the requirement for Orcadian to raise capital to finance the development as all pre-first oil costs are to the account of Ping.
+However, Ping is not obliged to develop Pilot and may need to raise external capital to fully finance the project.
+The Company requested a two-year licence extension to enable the incoming Operator to prepare a Field Development Plan and Environmental Statement to secure all necessary approvals.
+NSTA granted that request conditional on the farm-out deal completing.
+This affords Ping ample time to secure any necessary finance.
+Funding risk (other assets) The Group has relatively modest work commitments on its other license (refer to note 25), however P2482 is a drill-or-drop licence and requires a commitment to drill a well by July 2025.
+In the event that sufficient funding cannot be obtained and the work commitments not funded, there is a risk of the Company losing the license for failure to honour work commitments.
+By July 2025, the Company has to demonstrate financial capacity to drill a well on the P2482 licence.
+The company is discussing a potential farm-out agreement for this licence with Ping.
+Personnel Oil and gas exploration and development activities are dependent on the availability of skilled personnel, drilling and related equipment in the particular areas where such activities will be conducted.
 Demand for such personnel or equipment, or access restrictions may affect the availability to the Group.
-The loss of key directors and key The Company is currently in discussions with other contractors involved in oilfield development activities with a view to procuring the necessary personnel and equipment.
-These discussions are proving positive and the Company, in spite of an management personnel may have a negative impact on the Company's ability to execute its business strategy. increasing level of development activity, feels confident that personnel and equipment will be available when it is required.
+The loss of key directors and key management personnel may have a negative impact on the Company's ability to execute its business strategy.
 The Company's ability to execute its business plan is dependent on the quality of its directors and key personnel.
 The Company ensures that its directors and key personnel collectively possess a diverse and extensively experienced skill set and seeks to retain its key staff by offering remuneration packages at competitive market place rates.

-Commodity price volatility Oil and gas prices are highly volatile, and lower oil and gas prices will negatively affect the Group's financial position, capital expenditures and results of operations.
+Risk area Description Mitigation Commodity price volatility Oil and gas prices are highly volatile, and lower oil and gas prices will negatively affect the Group's financial position, capital expenditures and results of operations.
 The Company has yet to enter into production so near term price volatility has little effect on ongoing activities.
 The Company believes that the recent low level of investment in new exploration and development projects will lead to a scarcity of oil and with the post Covid ramp up of industrial activity, oil prices will remain above the breakeven lifting costs anticipated for the Companies main asset.
 Operational risk Oil and gas drilling is a speculative activity and involves numerous risks and substantial and uncertain costs that could adversely affect the Group.
-The Company has prepared a very detailed budget for the Pilot oilfield development project which has been included in the CPR.
-The cost estimate was developed with input from leading industry specialists and fully validated during the CPR sign off process.
-Sufficient contingency has been included in the cost estimates.

-Risk area Description Mitigation Environmental risk project can be adversely affected by environmental legislation and the unforeseen results of 1 0
+The Company has concluded a farm-out deal with an in-coming Operator on the Pilot project which requires the Operator to fund 100% of all pre-first oil costs.
+Environmental risk Exploration and development of a project can be adversely affected by environmental legislation and the unforeseen results of environmental studies carried out during evaluation of a project.
+Once a project is in production unforeseen events can give rise to environmental liabilities.
+The Group has not yet entered into production however it hopes to in the foreseeable future.
+The Group will ensure that robust crisis management and emergency response processes are in place and tested against.
+The Group actively monitors the political, economic and social situation in areas where we do business, including business continuity plans tailored to pre-defined levels of alert.